hamidghaedi/scRNA_seq-analysis/README.md

 sce <- slingshot(sce, clusterLabels = 'clusters', reducedDim = 'UMAP')

 ## The following analysis is computationally intensive; so only a subset of genes will be passed to the function
-# Gene filteration: filter out genes with lower than 5 reads expressed in < 500 cells
+# Gene filtration: filter out genes with lower than 5 reads expressed in < 500 cells
 geneFilter <- apply(assays(sce)$counts,1,function(x){
   sum(x >= 5) >= 500
 })